-Bilbao parts ways with coach Gaizka Garitano
+Bilbao set to hire Marcelino García Toral as new coach

-MADRID (AP) — Gaizka Garitano is out as coach of Athletic Bilbao after two years in charge, the Spanish club said Sunday.
+MADRID (AP) — Athletic Bilbao is set to hire Marcelino García Toral to replace Gaizka Garitano as its coach, the Spanish club said Sunday.

+Bilbao said in a statement that it reached an “agreement in principle” with García Toral to coach until June 2022.

 Bilbao announced Garitano’s departure following the team’s 1-0 win over Elche that left it in the middle of the La Liga standings.
 The Basque Country club did not specify the terms of the Garitano’s exit.